ATLAS Interface Overview

 Widgets are plug and play components you use to build and edit your website.
 They are designed to look great and be simple to use no matter what their function.
 You add widgets to the page sections using the blue plus Add Widget icon.

 There is an initial Grid layout at the top of the page to get started.
 The blue plus icon signifies a place that a widget can be added.
 Once a widget is added, a new blue plus icon appears below.
-Note that each section layout can hold mulitiple widgets.
+Note that each section layout can hold multiple widgets.
+ATLAS Widgets details >

 Types of Widgets